Camera Controller Driver

 esp_err_t esp_cam_new_csi_ctlr(const esp_cam_ctlr_csi_config_t *config, esp_cam_ctlr_handle_t *ret_handle)

-New ESP CAM CSI controller.
+Create a new ESP CAM CSI controller.

 - Parameters:

-config -- [in] CSI controller configurations
+config -- [in] CSI controller configurations.

-ret_handle -- [out] Returned ESP CAM controller handle
+ret_handle -- [out] Returned ESP CAM controller handle.

 - Returns:

-ESP_ERR_INVALID_ARG: Invalid argument
+ESP_ERR_INVALID_ARG: Invalid argument.

-ESP_ERR_NO_MEM: Out of memory
+ESP_ERR_NO_MEM: Out of memory.

-ESP_ERR_NOT_SUPPORTED: Currently not support modes or types
+ESP_ERR_NOT_SUPPORTED: Currently unsupported modes or types.

-ESP_ERR_NOT_FOUND: CSI is registered already
+ESP_ERR_NOT_FOUND: CSI is already registered.

 Structures